a-sit-plus/modulator/README.md

 ## Quickstart
-_modulator_ introduces a new type of dependencies alongside `api`, `implementation`, …: `carrier` dependencies.
+_modulator_ introduces a new type of dependencies alongside `api`, `implementation`, …, that are available now: `carrier` dependencies.
 A bridge / glue module depends on two or more carrier modules (within the same multi-module gradle project).
-When all carriers are present in a consumer, the bridge module is automatically pulled in
+When all carriers are present in a consumer, the bridge module is automatically pulled in.

 ### Creating Bridge Modules ("Modulation")